Jonathan1324/linked-assembly/CONTRIBUTING.md

 ### 3. Suggested Areas to Help With

 - Implement new instructions for x86.
-- Add support for mach-o oder Coff
+- Add support for Mach-O oder Coff
-- Add support for 64 or 16 bit x86
+- Add support for 64 bit or 16 bit on x86
-- Add support for Arm or Risc-V
+- Add support for ARM or RISC-V

 ## Questions?